tvarit-foggy/grafana.org/content/blog/2019-03-14-new-city-energy.md

 	<div class="col col--sm-6"><img src="/assets/img/blog/timeshift/new_city_dash3.jpg" /></div>
 	<div class="col col--sm-6"><img src="/assets/img/blog/timeshift/new_city_dash4.jpg" /></div>
 </div>

+Rodgers showed a number of them during his presentation.
+“Yes, there’s too much data up there, but the fact that I have nontechnical users using Grafana and doing the data discovery process is huge for me,” he said.
+“I think that’s where the value of these systems over the vendor-driven systems really shines in this particular segment.
+So this just allows a technician to pick a location or a building, then a type of equipment, and see all the data points associated with that.
+If someone’s calling about a particular room, they can dig in to the room level and see what’s going on in that room.”

 Pretty or not, this platform has saved the District of Columbia $4 million to date, Rodgers said.
 “We’re sitting at about a million dollars a year in annual recurring savings on the energy side, 20 percent reduction at the sites that we’ve really focused on,” he said.
 “And we’ve established the retro commissioning process that is using this data.
 We’re on track for this year to deliver an additional half million dollars a year in recurring savings.”